-Name: Mr. Fred Bart Title: Non-Executive Director Experience and expertise: In 1985, Mr Bart was appointed the Managing Director of Textile Industries Australia The Group employed over 1,200 people and distributed product to many countries worldwide.
+Mr. Fred Bart Non-Executive Director Fred Bart has been Chairman and Managing Director of numerous private and public companies since 1980, specialising in manufacturing, technology, property and marketable securities.
+In 1985, Mr Bart was appointed the Managing Director of Textile Industries Australia The Group employed over 1,200 people and distributed product to many countries worldwide.
 The Company manufactured and distributed the majority of bed linen in Australia under brands like Sheridan and ACTIL The Company was sold in 1987.
 In 1989, Mr Bart established and chairs a number of private companies under the umbrella of the Bart Group which covered hotels, retail, commercial and residential land development and technologies which still continue to operate.
 The Group today employs in excess of 1,000 people and is active in many local and overseas markets.
 In 2001, Mr Bart became Chairman of Electro Optic Systems Holdings Limited (ASX: EOS).
 Since that time it has grown to be one of Australia's premier defence companies with activities in many countries worldwide employing over 400 people and is currently included in the S&P/ASX 300.
 In September 2000, Mr Bart became a director and Chairman of Audio Pixels Holdings Limited (ASX: AKP).
 Audio Pixels is developing the first digital speaker in the world and currently has a market caitalisation of over \$600m.
 In 2013, Mr Bart became Chairman and majority shareholder of Immunovative Therapies Limited, a private Israeli company involved in the manufacture of vaccines for the treatment of certain forms of cancer.
 The Company has undertaken trials in both collateral and liver cancers.
 In March 2018, Mr Bart joined the Board of Weebit Nano Limited (ASX: WBT).
 Weebit is a developer of memory technology (1,000 X faster, 1,000 X more energy efficient and 100X higher endurance) than existing flash memory technologies.
-In May 2020, Mr Bart was appointed to the Board of Noxopharm Limited (ASX: NOX).
-Other current directorships: Chairman of Electro Optic Systems Holdings Limited (ASX: EOS) and Audio Pixels Holdings Limited (ASX:AKP) and is a director of Weebit Nano Limited (ASX:WBT).
+Other current directorships: Fred Bart is Chairman of ASX listed companies, Electro Optic Systems Holdings Limited (ASX: EOS) and Audio Pixels Holdings Limited (ASX: AKP) and is a director of Weebit Nano Limited (ASX: WBT).
 Former directorships (last 3 years): N/A Interests in shares: 2,538,462 Interests in options: 846,154

-Name: Mr. Boris Patkin Title: Non-Executive Director Experience and expertise: Boris brings comprehensive market knowledge, thorough research and years of experience in investment markets & Business Consulting.
+Directors' report 30 June 2020 Name: Title: Experience and expertise: Mr. Boris Patkin Non-Executive Director Boris brings comprehensive market knowledge, thorough research and years of experience in investment markets & Business Consulting.
 Boris's experience lends itself to Financial & Investment advising but also as a business consultant to further enhance business opportunities in Medical technology & in sourcing other opportunities to enhance investments.
 Boris has worked extensively with Israeli companies to explore various opportunities in the Medical & disruptive technology space.
 Boris has developed an in-depth understanding of industry trends and gained valuable insight into domestic and international markets.
 Boris has specialised in reconstruction of Companies, Investments &International trade.
 He has extensive experience in developing & adding value to public listed companies, especially in the Medical, Resources & Retirement space.
-Boris has completed a Bachelor of Science (Industrial Chemistry).
-Currently a member of TASSA, MeSAFAA & an AR with Morgans Financial Ltd. Other current directorships: Non-Executive Chairman of Ausmon Resources Ltd (ASX:AOA) - since 2014 Former directorships (last 3 years): N/A Interests in shares: 630,000 Interests in options 60,000
+Other current directorships: Former directorships (last 3 years): Interests in shares: Boris has completed a Bachelor of Science (Industrial Chemistry).
+Currently a member of TASSA, MeSAFAA & an AR with Morgans Financial Ltd. Non-Executive Chairman of Ausmon Resources Ltd - since 2014 630,000 Interests in options: 60,000